 - 5. Visit Powell’s City of Books

-- 6. Visit Huge and Tiny Parks
+- 6. Visit Forest Park

 - 7. Wander Around Chinatown

-- 8. Eat at The Food Trucks (one of the best things to do in Portland for foodies)
+- 8. Eat At The Food Trucks (one of the best things to do in Portland for foodies)

 - 9. Crystal Springs Rhododendron Garden